openmobilityfoundation/mobility-data-specification/provider/README.md

 The status changes endpoint allows a user to query the historical availability for a system within a time range.

+This endpoint must return the status changes in chronological order, ie. by increasing `event_time`.

 Unless stated otherwise by the municipality, this endpoint must return only those status changes with a `event_location` that [intersects](#intersection-operation) with the [municipality boundary](#municipality-boundary).

 > Note: As a result of this definition, consumers should query the [trips endpoint](#trips) to infer when vehicles enter or leave the municipality boundary.